-In the fiscal year ended December 31, 2020, the Board set a compensation rate for the non-executive directors at a flat rate of \$1,000, with an average of five (5) meetings per year.
+In the fiscal year ended December 31, 2021, the Board set a compensation rate for the non-executive directors at a flat rate of \$5,000 per quarter, with an expected minimum of five (5) meetings per year.

 Directors are entitled to be reimbursed for reasonable expenditures incurred in performing their duties as directors.
 The Company may, from time to time, grant options to purchase common shares to the directors.